-Ft.
-Lauderdale drug trafficking lawyers are here to help you through the charges.
-Contact a skilled lawyer today to see what they can do about your situation.
+Leifert & Leifert is here to help you through Ft.
+Lauderdale drug trafficking charges.
+Contact a skilled Attorney today to see what they can do about your situation.

 What Are Mandatory Minimum Sentences for Drug Charges in Fort Lauderdale?

-Some other examples of drug trafficking charges in Fort Lauderdale include more than 28 grams of cocaine, but less than 150 kilograms.
-That would be a felony of the first degree.
+Some other examples of drug trafficking charges include more than 28 grams of cocaine, but less than 150 kilograms.
+That would be a Felony of the first degree.
 Trafficking in cocaine, under certain situations, could carry a 3-year minimum mandatory sentence up to 30 years in the Florida State Prison, with a mandatory fine ranging from $50,000.00 to $250,000.00.
-Another example of a drug trafficking case in Fort Lauderdale would be trafficking in hydrocodone, hydromorphine, oxycodone, opium or morphine.
-Those are all felonies of the first degree and then, depending upon the circumstances and the amount and/or weight, it could carry a three-year minimum mandatory Florida State Prison sentence with fines up to $500,000.00.
+Another example of a drug trafficking case would be trafficking in hydrocodone, hydromorphine, oxycodone, opium or morphine.
+Those are all Felonies of the first degree and then, depending upon the circumstances and the amount and/or weight, it could carry a three-year minimum mandatory Florida State Prison sentence with fines up to $500,000.00.

-Heroin is also another example of a potential drug trafficking case in Fort Lauderdale.
+Heroin is also another example of a potential drug trafficking case.
 Trafficking in between 4 and 14 grams of heroin can result in a three-year minimum mandatory prison sentence and a $50,000.00 fine.
 Trafficking in 28 grams up to 30 kilograms can result in a 25-year sentence and a $500,000 fine.
-Talk to a drug trafficking lawyer for more information on the specific circumstances of drug penalties.
+Talk to a drug trafficking Lawyer for more information on the specific circumstances of drug penalties.

 Drug Trafficking Charges Associated with Endangerment

-The more people one endangers, the more aggravating the case could be in the eyes of a prosecutor or a judge.
+The more people one endangers, the more aggravating the case could be in the eyes of a Prosecutor or Judge.
 By their nature, all the drugs listed in the schedules are, in and of themselves, dangerous.
-A situation involving minors who are exposed to drug trafficking activities or alleged trafficking in or around a school or a daycare are all aggravating circumstances that would lead to more severe penalties or harsher sentences.
+A situation involving minors who are exposed to drug trafficking activities in Ft Lauderdale or alleged trafficking in or around a school or a daycare are all aggravating circumstances that would lead to more severe charges or harsher sentences.

 Cracking Down on Drug Trafficking